tripplea-sg/mysqlsh/group_replication/Readme.md

-# Integrating MySQL Shell with Group Replication

-MySQL Group Replication management and utilities. </br>
+# MySQL Group Replication management and utilities

 A collection of functions to: </br>
 - Deploy and manager MySQL Group Replication without using MySQL InnoDB Cluster (no metadata)
 - Integrate with MySQL InnoDB Cluster as Production and Group Replication as DR using async. replication